Jacob Portrait: Career

 Portrait was born in Greenbrae, California.
-Growing up, he's lived in Vancouver, Washington as well as Eugene, Medford and Portland, Oregon.
+Growing up, he has lived in Vancouver, Washington as well as Eugene, Medford and Portland, Oregon.
 Portrait is currently based in Brooklyn, New York, where he runs a private recording studio.

 Portrait started the psychedelic rock band Unknown Mortal Orchestra in 2010 along with Ruban Nielson, and is currently playing with the band as their bassist.
 He has worked with the band on their albums Multi-Love (2015), Sex & Food (2018), IC-01 Hanoi (2018), V (2023), and IC-02 Bogotá (2025).

 Portrait teamed up with singer-guitarist Charlie Hilton and bassist Patrick Adams to form the alternative rock band Blouse in Portland.
 The band's self-titled first album was released in 2011, and the band's second album Imperium was released in 2013.

 Some of Portrait’s most recent writing and production credits include Lil Yachty’s album Let’s Start Here.
 (2023) and Montell Fish's album CHARLOTTE (2024).
 In 2024, he’s also written and produced on Marc Rebillet’s “Vibes Alright”, Christopher Owens’ “This Is My Guitar”, Still Woozy’s “Rid of Me”, and “Slay Bitch (Bonus Track)” on Remi Wolf’s album Big Ideas.

 In 2016 he produced the album Palana by Charlie Hilton of Blouse.
 Porches' album Ricky Music was co-produced by Portrait.
 He co-produced and recorded Someone New by Helena Deland.
 He also collaborated with Okay Kaya on her album Watch This Liquid Pour Itself.

 Portrait has worked with Alex G as a mixing engineer on his albums Beach Music (2015), Rocket (2017), House of Sugar (2019), and God Save the Animals (2022).
 God Save the Animals was co-produced by Portrait with Alex G. He also worked as an audio engineer on Whitney's Forever Turned Around in 2019.

 In 2021, he worked as a producer and writer on Cloves' Nightmare on Elmfield Road.
 Several tracks on Claud's debut album Super Monster were composed and produced by Portrait.